Andrew Smith is a 3rd-degree BJJ black belt based out of Richmond, VA (Revolution BJJ). He runs BJJ Path, a video

 The Inverted Heel Hook

 The inverted heel hook is easily one of the most devastating submissions in all of Brazilian Jiu-Jitsu, often being responsible for injuries at grappling competitions and in MMA fights.
-Our interest with this tutorial is to understand how it works so that we can prevent future potential injuries.
+Our interest in this tutorial is to understand how it works so that we can prevent future potential injuries.
 I also want to facilitate a better understanding of the position so that you can play with the position safely.

 The Knee Cut Entry